minamijoyo/myaws/README.md

 Flags:
-  -a, --all                 List all instances (by default, list running instances only) -F, --fields string       Output fields list separated by space (default "InstanceId InstanceType PublicIpAddress PrivateIpAddress StateName LaunchTime Tag:Name")
+  -a, --all                 List all instances (by default, list running instances only) -F, --fields string       Output fields list separated by space (default "InstanceId InstanceType PublicIpAddress PrivateIpAddress AvailabilityZone StateName LaunchTime Tag:Name")
   -t, --filter-tag string   Filter instances by tag, such as "Name:app-production".
-The value of tag is assumed to be a partial match (default "Name:")
+The value of tag is assumed to be a partial match
   -q, --quiet               Only display InstanceIDs

 Global Flags: